 “Have you been sleeping well?”

-I froze at the question.
-Potter and I’s little midnight... mistaken identity crisis, we shall call it, had been only a couple days ago.
-Not that I thought Ginny would get angry if she heard about the incident (in fact, I’m pretty sure she’d find it hilariously funny), but still.
-A little awkward.
+I froze.
+Potter and I’s little midnight... mistaken identity crisis, shall we call it, had happened only a couple days ago.
+I didn't think Ginny would be angry if she heard about the incident (in fact, I was pretty sure she’d find the fact that her son and I had almost shared a bed hilarious), but still.
+It wasn't something I wanted people knowing about.
 “Yes, of course.
 Why?”

 “Well, it’s just that Lily...
 She’s on your guys’ floors and she’s mentioned that you tend to, er, talk in your sleep.”

-I stood in silence, my cheeks burning, humiliated, as I absentmindedly ladled a bowl full with soup.
-I wondered if Ginny knew the full extent of everything that went on between closed doors in this house.
+I stood in humiliated silence, my cheeks burning as I absentmindedly ladled tomato soup into a bowl.
+I wondered if Ginny knew the full extent of everything that went on behind closed doors in this house.

-Almost as if she was reading my mind, Ginny spoke, quietly.
-“It bothers James, too.”
+Almost as if she was reading my mind, Ginny flicked her long red hair over her shoulder and said, quietly: “It bothers James, too.”

 “What?
 He’s heard me?”
 I blurted, mortified.

 “No, no,” Ginny said hastily, understanding my embarrassment.
-“But Lily mentioned it a while ago in front of him, and I could tell he was upset by the thought of it.”
+“But Lily mentioned it a while ago in front of him, and he looked upset."

 My heart was beating fast.
+It was disturbing to find out that I was a regular topic of conversation when the Potter family got together.
 “Well, er, he hasn’t been upset enough to mention anything to me.”